MayorFaj/ansible-conf-mangt-P11/README.md

-### STEP1: INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE
+### STEP 1: INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE

 1. Update Name tag on your Jenkins EC2 Instance to `Jenkins-Ansible`.
 We will use this server to run playbooks.

-2. In your GitHub account create a new repository and name it ansible-config-mgt.
+2. In your GitHub account create a new repository and name it `<ansible-conf-mangt-P11>`.

 3. Install Ansible